aryMello/hands-on-ai-cv/README.md

 #### 3. Python for Computer Vision with OpenCV and Deep Learning
 - Practical course on computer vision using Python.
 - Covers OpenCV library and deep learning techniques for image analysis.

+## License Note:
+This repository is intended for educational purposes only.
+All code and content in this repository are provided for personal learning and non-commercial use.
+You may *view* and *study* the code.